-Recording of broadcast, etc., on behalf of an educational establishment. establishment.
-225.-(1) A recording of a broadcast or a cable programme, or a copy of broadcast, etc., on behalf of an educational such a recording, may be made by or on behalf of an educational establishment for the educational purposes of that establishment without infringing any of the rights conferred by this Part in relation to any performance or recording included in the broadcast or cable programme.
+Recording of broadcast, etc., on behalf of an educational establishment.

+- 225.-(1) A recording of a broadcast or a cable programme, or a copy of such a recording, may be made by or on behalf of an educational establishment for the educational purposes of that establishment without infringing any of the rights conferred by this Part in relation to any performance or recording included in the broadcast or cable programme. - (2) Where a recording which would otherwise be an illicit recording is made under this section but is subsequently sold, rented or lent, or offered or exposed for sale, rental or loan, or otherwise made available to the public, it shall be treated as an illicit recording for those purposes and for all subsequent purposes.